Curiosity-org/Gipsy/README.md

 > **Note**
 >
 > If you updated Gipsy from 1.x to 2.x, you may noticed that plugin files disapeared from your installation.
-To fixe that, empty the `plugins` folder (it may remain `__pycache__` data) and run the command `git submodule update`
+To fix that, empty the `plugins` folder (it may remain `__pycache__` data) and run the command `git submodule update`